Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 write_wav("output.wav", SAMPLE_RATE, audio)

 Piper is the go-to TTS for edge devices.
-Built on VITS/VITS2 architecture and exported to ONNX, it achieves RTF 0.008 -- meaning a 10-second clip generates in 80 milliseconds.
-It runs entirely on CPU with less than 100 MB of RAM.
-With 30+ pre-trained language models, it is the most broadly multilingual option.
+Built on VITS / VITS2 and exported to ONNX, it achieves RTF 0.008 — a ten-second clip in eighty milliseconds.
+It runs entirely on CPU with under 100 MB of RAM.
+With 30+ pre-trained language models it is the most broadly multilingual option.
 The trade-off is lower naturalness (MOS 3.5) and no voice cloning; you pick from pre-trained voices.
-Ideal for home assistants, kiosks, and offline applications.
+Ideal for home assistants, kiosks and offline applications.

 Architecture